A Valentine's Day candy bouquet is a creative way to share sweets with your SWEET heart.

 Step 5.
 Ribbon and Tags.

 Of course, you can do this for any occasion you want!
-For example, to make a happy little Birthday Candy Bouquet you may like to choose brightly colored candy that is bursting with fruity flavor!
+For example, to make a happy little birthday candy bouquet you could choose brightly colored candy that is bursting with fruity flavor!

 You may also like the following candy bouquet instructions: